craftcms/docs/docs/4.x/config/README.md

 ### Control Panel Settings

 Most values in the **Settings** area of Craft’s control panel are recorded in [Project config](../project-config).
-While this makes schema changes much easier to move between environments, it presents a challenge when a URL needs to change per-environment, or an API key leaks into YAML files.
+While this makes schema changes much easier to move between environments, it presents a challenge when something like a URL needs to change per-environment, or an API key leaks into YAML files.

 For this reason, Craft provides a way to bind system settings to dynamic aliases and environment variables.

 ![Craft’s autosuggest field, displaying a suitable match](../images/site-base-url-setting.png)

 Whenever you see this UI, you can provide a valid alias or environment variable name, in addition to plain values.
-Craft will always store and display the raw, unparsed value, but uses <craft4:craft\helpers\App::parseEnv()> when the value is consumed.
+Craft will always store and display the raw, unparsed value, but uses [App::parseEnv()](craft4:craft\helpers\App::parseEnv()) when the value is consumed.
 Here are some examples of settings for which dynamic values are useful:

 - **General Settings:** System Name, Status, and Time Zone;
 - **Sites:** Base URLs;